 Leadership Overview

-Clackamas Community College has 5 executives leading key functions including human resources and institutional leadership.
+Clackamas Community College has 5 executives leading key functions including human resources, institutional leadership, and faculty representation.

-Driven by a commitment to accessible education, Clackamas Community College provides diverse programs and essential support services, fostering a vibrant community and empowering students for career success and academic advancement across Oregon.
+Driven by a commitment to accessible education, Clackamas Community College provides diverse programs and robust support services, fostering student success and community engagement across its multiple campuses.

-Driven by a commitment to accessible education, Clackamas Community College provides diverse programs and essential support services, fostering a vibrant community and empowering students for career success and academic advancement across Oregon.
+Driven by a commitment to accessible education, Clackamas Community College provides diverse programs and robust support services, fostering student success and community engagement across its multiple campuses.

 Leadership Roles at Clackamas Community College